cmichi/uulm-slide-templates/README.md

 This is an adaption of the [io-2012-slides](https://code.google.com/p/io-2012-slides/), originally developed by Google (based on the trunk code from February 16, 2014).
-I have adapted the slides for university presentations, which I held.
+I have adapted the slides for university presentations, which I held, by means of style and additional slides.
 The result is a template `template-uulm.html`, which you can view [here](http://cmichi.github.io/uulm-slide-templates/template-uulm.html).